-You will find more Michelin-starred pubs in Berkshire and Oxfordshire (with three each) than anywhere else in the country.
+You will find more Michelin-starred pubs in Berkshire (with three) than anywhere else in the country.

 The Royal Oak in Maidenhead, the Hind’s Head in Bray and the Crown in Burchett’s Green are all in Berkshire.

-While Oxfordshire has the Wild Rabbit in Kingham, the Nut Tree in Murcott and the Sir Charles Napier in Sprigs Alley, Chinnor.
+While Oxfordshire has two with the Nut Tree in Murcott and the Sir Charles Napier in Sprigs Alley, Chinnor.